 At Massachusetts Institute of Technology, four researchers performed brain scans on dozens of participants in an effort to figure out how the brain comprehends computer code.
-Significantly, they wanted to determine which part of the brain is in charge here—is it the part that performs math…or learns language?
+Significantly, they wanted to determine which part of the brain is in charge here—is it the part that performs math…or deals with languages?

-Essentially, the researchers were looking at the two major philosophies when it comes to peoples’ perceptions of coding.
-That is, people tend to believe one of two theories.
-The two theories are that you must either be good at math or language to excel in coding.
+Essentially, the researchers were looking at the two major philosophies regarding what it takes to code.
+That is, people tend to believe one of two theories: that you must be good at math or language to excel in coding.

 In the study, the participants completed different types of math problems and answered questions around sentence structure (language skills).